vuejs/vuepress/README.md

 For 0.x, it's moved to [0.x branch](https://github.com/vuejs/vuepress/tree/0.x) and still maintained, the website was switching to https://v0.vuepress.vuejs.org.

+> Note that we are working hard to improve the documentation and contributions welcome if you keep up with the latest changes.

 # VuePress

 > Minimalistic docs generator with Vue component based layout system